bhaven123/fullstack-react-ecommerce-stripe/README.md

 ## Usage

 - To run the application with Docker, have your docker daemon running.
-Then, simply type the following command in the project root folder which has the `docker-compose.yml` file.
+Then, simply type the following command in a terminal inside the project root folder which has the `docker-compose.yml` file.

   ```
   docker compose up -d